k98kurz/tapescript/docs.md

 ## `add_opcode(code: int, name: str, function: Callable): -> None`

 Adds an OP implementation with the code, name, and function.
+Raises TypeError for invalid arg types and ValueError for invalid code or name.

 ## `add_contract(contract_id: bytes, contract: object): -> None`

 Add a contract to be loaded on each script execution.
+Raises TypeError if contract_id is not bytes.
+Calls _check_contract, which raises ScriptExecutionError if the contract does not match at least one contract interface.

 ## `remove_contract(contract_id: bytes): -> None`

 Remove a loaded contract to prevent it from being included on script execution.
+Raises TypeError if contract_id is not bytes.

 ## `add_contract_interface(interface: type): -> None`

 Adds an interface for type checking contracts.
 Interface must be a runtime_checkable Protocol.
+Raises TypeError if the interface is not a Protocol.

 ## `remove_contract_interface(interface: type): -> None`

 Removes an interface for type checking contracts.
+Raises TypeError if the interface is not a Protocol.

 # Parsing functions